ephuro/L7-xRev/README.md

 # L7-xRev
-Free L7 Methods for stressers made by xrev
+Free L7 Method for stressers made by xrev